mrworf/plexupdate/README.md

 ## Do I have to use the `extras/installer.sh`?

-Of course not, anything you find under `extras/` is optional and only provided as a easier way to get `plexupdate.sh` up and running quickly.
-[Read the guide](https://github.com/mrworf/plexupdate/wiki/Manually-installing-plexupdate) for installing plexupdate manually.
+Of course not, anything you find under `extras/` is optional and only provided as an easier way to get `plexupdate.sh` up and running quickly.
+Read the guide for [installing plexupdate manually](https://github.com/mrworf/plexupdate/wiki/Manually-installing-plexupdate).

 ## Why am I getting a warning about email and password being deprecated?